Chris Long: Career after football

 In May 2015, Long launched The Chris Long Foundation, which helps raise money for the Waterboys.
 ORG Initiative, an effort dedicated to building wells for communities in East Africa.
 In 2017, Long stated that he would donate his entire season's salary to charity, with the money going to a different cause each week.
-Long said in a statement: "I hope it won’t stop here, but that more people will become inspired to commit energy and resources to our educational system.
+Long said in a statement: "I hope it won't stop here, but that more people will become inspired to commit energy and resources to our educational system.
 It will be the number of people invested in this cause that will be the difference maker for a quality education for every student in America.
 Education is the best gateway to a better tomorrow for EVERYONE in America."

+He is currently a panelist on the weekly highlight show Inside the NFL, a role he has held since the show first moved to The CW in 2023.

 Personal life

 On June 22, 2013, Long married Megan O'Malley in Charlottesville, Virginia.
 O'Malley is a graduate of the University of Virginia and former member of the UVA women's lacrosse team.
-The couple welcomed their first child, a son named Waylon James Long, on March 2, 2016.
-Their second son, Luke Redding Long, was born on November 26, 2018.
+The couple have two children; a son born on March 2, 2016, and a second born on November 26, 2018.